Skip to main content

 <binary chunk data here>

-Download chunk test payload part 1 of 2 and chunk test payload part 2 of 2 and save them in your working directory.
+Download Chunk test payload part 1 of 2 and Chunk test payload part 2 of 2 and save them in your working directory.

-Run this curl command to post both chunks in one request:
+Run this curl command to post both Chunks in one request:

-# Event message spanning across two individual chunks
+# Event message spanning across two Chunks

 curl -v -X POST https://chunks.memfault.com/api/v0/chunks/TESTSERIAL \